DougBeney/dougie.io/_posts/2020-02-05-pip-update-all-packages.md

 The command I mentioned is not fun to type if you want to update your packages often.

-We can solve this with a bash alias.
-Watch [this tutorial](https://www.youtube.com/watch?v=CUePYTZuJ1E) for a good overview of bash aliases if you're new to it.
+We can solve this with an alias.
+Watch [this tutorial](https://www.youtube.com/watch?v=CUePYTZuJ1E) for a good overview of aliases if you're new to it.

 **The Alias:**